GeorgeNiece/innosoft/microservices-architecture/05-service-mesh-istio/README.md

 Also, the `DestinationRule` will detect any host that triggers a server error (5XX code) in the services Envoy side car and eject the pod out of the load balancing pool for 15 minutes.
 Visit [here](https://istio.io/docs/tasks/traffic-management/circuit-breaking/) for additional details about Istio and the circuit breaking pattern.

+To test this out we'll use the included stressTest.sh script and the rule manifest noted above.

+**Step 14:**  Create the circuit breaker via our manifest

+`kubectl apply -f manifests/destinationRule.yaml`

+**Step 15:**  Test the circuit breaker with a simple curl test.

+Ensure that the script is executable

+`chmod 644 stressTest.sh`

+Now execute the script with the istio-ingressgateway address that we invoked singly in the earlier step

+`./stressTest.sh -a 10.111.189.11 -c 10 -r 1`

+Note: Although we specified concurrency of 10 we should see less than that for the Job PID output.
+This is due to the circuit breaker being overcome by our test.